 The Canon EOS 90D is a versatile APS-C DSLR camera.
 It takes sharp, clear images with a relatively high dynamic range and little noise, even at high ISO settings.
 It's also equipped with an autofocus system that delivers very good performance in photography and does a remarkable job of tracking and maintaining focus on subjects in 4k and FHD video.
 It's comfortable to operate and has a well-laid-out menu system that's easy to navigate.
 Unfortunately, it's quite bulky and does poorly smoothing out camera shake while recording.

 The Canon 90D is a satisfactory option for landscape photography.
 It offers good overall image quality, with a high dynamic range and good color accuracy out-of-the-box, though some users may notice a decrease in sharpness at high ISO levels.
 Also, its fully articulated screen is easy to see even under direct sunlight.
-It feels quite comfortable to use and has a weather-sealed construction, though we don't currently test for that.
+It feels quite comfortable to use and has a weather-sealed construction.
 Unfortunately, some of its controls feel slightly sluggish, and the camera's bulky design can make it challenging to carry around for extended periods.

 The Canon 90D is okay for vlogging.
 While it's quite heavy and bulky, it does have a fully articulated screen that allows you to monitor what's being recorded even when the camera is facing you.
 Video quality in 4k is sharp and clear, though it performs slightly worse in FHD.
 Its autofocus system does an excellent job of acquiring and maintaining focus on faces.
 However, it can struggle to smooth out camera shake while recording handheld video.